petracili/MS4/README.md

 Please click the below link to view the wireframe mock up of the website in mobile, tablet and desktop sizing

 [Wireframe](/wireframe/)

+## <a name="surface"></a> Surface
+The intention of the website is to be whimsycal

+* The font family chosen is 'Segoe UI' as this has a whimsycal touch, close to a typewriter style text whilst also being clear and easy to read
+* The colour scheme selected is a shade of green with a consistant cover image throughout the site.
+* The cover image was selected as it shows the site is all about plants whilst also providing some clear space for text and not being too distracting as a cover image with content over the top of it